gvuksic/WakeUpBot/README.md

 ## Description

 Are you looking for a Slack bot that will motivate your team and help them focus?
 Are you looking for a Slack bot that will bring fun to your whole office?
 Was Whack-A-Mole one of your favourite games?
-If answer is yes to at least one of those questions this is a bot for you!
+If answer is yes to at least one of those questions, this is a bot for you and your team!

 In order to use this bot you'll need a bit of hardware setup, full details about how it works and how to set it up are below.